TIBCOSoftware/fabrician-kubernetes-enabler/README.md

 In addition, on each node in the Kubernetes cluster, this enabler configures and starts Flannel overlay netwok.

-At the time of the Silver Fabric Component startup, if the Main Docker Daemon is not configured to use the Flannel network bridge, this Enabler  reconfigures the Main Docker Daemon to use the Flannel network bridge as the default Docker bridge, and restarts the Main Docker Daemon.
+At the time of the Silver Fabric Component (based on this this Enabler) startup, if the Main Docker Daemon is not configured to use the Flannel network bridge, this Enabler  reconfigures the Main Docker Daemon to use the Flannel network bridge as the default Docker bridge, and restarts the Main Docker Daemon.
 The Main Docker Daemon reconfiguration and restart is done via a  shell script, [`configure-dameon.sh`] (src/main/resources/content/bin/configure-daemon.sh).
 This shell script may need to be customized depending on how Docker has been enabled on a host.